 A student is only eligible for Leave Term Work-Study if they will be enrolled the term following the leave request.
 For example, a student who's d-plan is "enrolled" fall, spring and summer terms would be eligible to apply for Leave-Term FWS Funding in the winter term because she or he is scheduled to return to classes in the spring term.

-Students interested in working for an on-campus employer or a participating local community service agency during a leave term should complete a Leave Term Work-Study Request form (word document) and turn it in to the Student Employment Office (Human Resources) at 7 Lebanon Street, Suite 203.
+Students interested in working for an on-campus employer or a participating local non-profit agency during a leave term should send an email from their Dartmouth email account to Financial Aid to request a Leave Term Work-Study award.

 SEO developed a "Recommended Student Hourly Rate Structure & Guidelines for Student Wage" document (PDF, 325 KB) as a tool for employers striving to set a fair and equitable student wage.
 It also offers suggestions for differential rates, longevity and merit increases.
 More information is available in the Employer Info section of our website.